 d.
 360 Search: This allows you to search the library databases and the OnTRAC catalogue all at once, delivering clustered results.
 It provides access to abstracts, periodicals, books, e-books, reference articles etc. You can search all resources or select the databases you wish to search).

-2. Get clarification or explanation from your professor about what is expected in
+2. Get clarification or explanation from your professor about what is expected in the assigned paper.

 a.
 What type of paper is being expected?